 I wrote this blog over the course of forty minutes, with no particular inspiration other than my constant, nagging questions about Christianity and religion in general.
-Having been raised in a Catholic household where belief was a part of everyday life, I had no reason to question God until one day in junior high when I realized something new and important-there was no philosophical distinction between the Greek and Roman mythology I was learning in history with the stories and fables written in the Bible.
-Ever since that day my faith has been whittled away by biblical inconsistencies, by the increasing face of Christian fundamentalism in American culture, by the apparent conflict between metaphysics and science.
+Having been raised in a Catholic household where belief was a part of everyday life, I had no reason to question God until one day in junior high when I realized something new and important–there was no philosophical distinction between the Greek and Roman mythology I was learning in history with the stories and fables written in the Bible.
+Ever since that day my faith has been whittled away by biblical inconsistencies, by the negative impact of Christian fundamentalism on American culture, by the apparent conflict between metaphysics and science.
 Man’s curiosity and thirst for knowledge has produced medical and technological advances that even a hundred years ago would have seemed like magic to the average person, and has also produced an astoundingly accurate picture of how the world works.far more so than any religious text.

 Still, in the words of Fox Mulder, I want to believe.
 I want there to be a reason for my existence, primarily because meaning would imply a creator, which could mean I won’t die when my body gives up.
 But during the forty-minute span in which I composed the aforementioned blog, I realized an all-powerful creator fails a basic logic test.

-.the best part of all is that every ant is under your control!
+…the best part of all is that every ant is under your control!
 You alone decide the fate of each ant, because you build the rules.
 Through your creative propaganda you make the ants believe their actions determine their fate, but in reality they know this isn’t true because you build the rules.
 After a while a lot of the ants would probably have differing beliefs about [how to get to Heaven], about the rules, and most of them would end up breaking the rules to satisfy their urges while at the same time always feeling guilty about it.

 Oh, and don’t forget the rule where all the ants must acknowledge your supreme power over their lives.
 Every day they are required to get down on their little mechanical knees and thank their lucky stars that you don’t unplug the whole game (which you did one time in a fit of rage, and then later felt badly about that and restarted the game).